Incontinence in Women

 Debi Schneider and Stephanie Hemker, physical therapists at Memorial's Orthopedic and Neurosciences Center, help women with incontinence as they age or after childbirth.

 Why should women tell their doctor if they have incontinence?

 A lot of women suffer from incontinence starting at a very young age but have difficulty talking to their doctor.
 If more women realized that incontinence is also a muscular controlled function, we could really aid in helping them.
 We've seen some excellent results even to the point where people no longer needed to do additional surgery.

-We use different techniques.
-We do an examination.
-We do biofeedback.
-Biofeedback is a technique where we actually use a machine that shows you what the muscles are doing.
-I often explain that it's similar to an EKG.
-An EKG is showing you what the heart muscle is doing.
+Then, there's also something called biofeedback, which uses an electrode inserted into the vagina or rectum and gives a readout onto a computer as to what the muscles are doing.
+It's similar to an EKG with the EKG showing you what the heart muscle is doing.
 Our screen is showing you what the pelvic floor muscles are doing.
-It's not creating any type of current but is showing us a picture of how the muscles are responding.
-We teach them by watching this screen.
-As they're able to have a higher level of contraction, the dial is going to go up higher.
+It's not creating any type of current but is giving us a picture of how the muscles are responding.
+Then, we teach them to watch the screen and show them that the dial will go up higher with a higher level of contraction.
 It's a good technique.